 Gaming identity adapts and evolves

 The psychiatric literature on the phenomenology of depression recognizes disrupted conative dynamics (orientations toward the future) as one of the key experiential descriptors.
 Namely, depressive experiences are often described by a disturbance in committing to goals and future-directed temporality, as a “loss of drive, appetite, libido, interest, and attention [leading] to psychomotor inhibition and to a slowing-down of lived time” (Fuchs 2019, p.
 437).
 To complement this notion, Ratcliffe (2015) has applied the concept of existential feeling to account for alternative phenomenological states in depression.
-In general, existential feelings represent the common ways of being or finding oneself in the world with other people; they remain concealed when we are healthy and engaged with activities on a “taken-for-granted” mode.
-In clinical depression narratives, however, existential feelings surface and become tangible, typically as felt loss of significance from the world and its people.
+In general, existential feelings represent the common ways of being in the world with other people; they remain concealed when we are healthy and engaged with activities on a “taken-for-granted” mode.
+In clinical depression narratives, however, existential feelings surface and become tangible, typically as a felt loss of significance from the world and its people.
 The changes in existential feeling “are shifts in the kinds of possibility that experience incorporates” (Ratcliffe 2015, p.
 41).
 We believe the manifestation of these very shifts in perceived possibilities may help understanding the experiences of gaming-related problems as well.

 Studies using psychometric gaming disorder measures systematically find strong correlations between gaming-related health problems and depression across cultures and time (Ropovik et al. 2023; see also Colder Carras et al. 2020).
 In this study, we see patterns that complicate these correlations.
 First, in terms of conative dynamics, we witness our treatment-seekers having had strong and active orientations toward the future to different degrees.
-In fact, for many, the problems derived from their long-term commitments in gaming.
+In fact, for many, the problems specifically derived from their long-term commitments in gaming.
 The problems lived through by our treatment-seekers were not in lacking or disturbed conation as such but rather having experienced their conative drive manifest in the “wrong” place, that is, gaming worlds with little or no societally valued cultural capital (e.g., Consalvo 2007; Kirkpatrick 2013).
-Because gaming was often pursued at the cost of more societally accepted goals, their behavior may have appeared “disordered” for a long time—but the clash manifested specifically when the individuals itself felt gaming started limiting their lives with new values.
+Because gaming was often pursued at the cost of more societally accepted goals, their behavior may have appeared “disordered” for a long time—but the clash manifested only when the individuals itself felt gaming started limiting their lives.
+This was typically associated with the participants having come to incorporate new values related to other life domains later in life.

 Through this lens, it is possible and even reasonable for individuals to express salient symptoms of depression and simultaneously be committed to short- and even long-term gaming goals.
-A conceivable hypothesis, with reference to Figure 1, is that people who use gaming for coping with adverse adolescent experiences may maintain an active conative drive by playing, but if the original source of problems remains untreated (depression, trauma, etc.), prolonged coping-gaming can weaken self-efficacy (e.g., Bandura 1977) in other life domains.
+A conceivable hypothesis, with reference to Figure 1, is that people who use gaming for coping with adverse adolescent experiences may maintain an active conative drive by playing, but if the original source of problems remains untreated (depression, trauma, etc.), prolonged coping-gaming can thin out self-efficacy (e.g., Bandura 1977) in other life domains.